hcyogeesh/originalPython/Miscellaneous/morningRedoFiles.md

 E = 439 - Done.
 Well Done.
 E  = 438 - Should do it.
-e = 445 - Find the Odd Integer[E].py (Should do it as soon as possible, reason it is almost done, you know.)
+E = 445 - Find the Odd Integer[E].py (Should do it as soon as possible, reason it is almost done, you know.)
+E = 448 - Memory address issue using reverser.